Starting seeds indoors may seem challenging, but this guide will take you through the process step by step, with

 I keep a simple spreadsheet listing the variety planted, date planted, date when seedlings appear and some other basic information.
 You can print out your own copy from the post, “Free Gardening Journal Templates and Other Garden Record Keeping Tips“.

 Mark your seedlings!
 I label all planting containers with craft sticks or other markers.
 It’s amazing how similar garden plants can look with they are tiny.

-If you’d like to make your own potting mix, try a mix of one third each:
+If you’d like to make your own potting mix for starting seeds indoors, try a mix of one third each:

 - soil or compost